 Time to head back to Switzerland!
 This time we will visit an entirely different region of the country.
 Earlier in the week we were high in the mountains near the French border.
 This time we will be in the backpacker mecca of Interlaken, nestled in a valley between two large lakes in the mountains.
 Outdoor sports and activities abound for those who wish to breathe in the fresh mountain air.
 We will go on a hike in the alps to discover breathtaking scenery and views and spend plenty of time getting to know traditional Swiss culture and history in the nearby towns.
 Slip and side through waterfalls while canyoning.
-We will take a trip out to the larger lake for a sunset cruise and barbeque and the opportunity to relax on the shores of its fresh alpine water.
-We will also have optional excursions to visit one of the highest peaks in Switzerland, and to fly high above the Alps while paragliding!
+Take a cable car to one of the highest restaurants in Switzerland, and you’ll even have the option to fly high above the Alps while paragliding!*

 DAYS 21-24: PARIS